leighghunt/ArcGISAdminToolkit/README.md

 The ArcGIS admin toolkit contains a number of tools and scripts to administer ArcGIS Server and Desktop.
 The following tools are available:

 #### Geodatabase - Update & Compress
 Will compress geodatabase, update statistics and rebuild tables indexes.

-#### Map Service Download
-Downloads the data used in a map service layer by querying the json and converting to a feature class.

 #### Cache Map Service
 Caches a map service at specified scales and reports on progress.
 Ability to also pause/resume caching at a specified time.

 #### ArcGIS Server Availability
 Checks ArcGIS server site and services and reports if site is down and/or particular service is down.
 This tool should be setup as an automated task on the server.

-#### WFS Layer Download
-Downloads the data used in a WFS layer.

 #### Backup and Restore ArcGIS Server Site
 Backs up or restores an ArcGIS Server site.